How do could I make navigating through the hills in San Francisco easier?

 I wanted an aesthetic that draws inspiration from San Francisco’s pastel color palette.
 I also incorporated color transitions in the visual design to represent how each new neighbourhood in San Francisco smoothly transitions into another.

-While the functionality of the application was mostly set in stone by the high-fidelity wireframes, a lot of time was put into adjusting the colours and visual details of the map and other UI elements.
+A lot of time was put into adjusting the colours and visual details of the map and other UI elements.
 It was important to make sure that the use of multiple colors on the map does not look overwhelming and brings forward the information to be conveyed without being too distracting.

 The grades of all San Francisco streets are color coded on the map according to the slope.